Join Lucy as she talks about a modern plaque, made in Benin City in the style of the ancient artefacts by expert caster John Ihama.

 Brass neck ornament

 Each warrior is standing above a frog.
-Frogs are amphibians and can live both on land and in water, so in ancient Benin they symbolised the ability to move between the world of people (represented by land) and the world of the gods or spirits (represented by water).
+Frogs are amphibians and can live both on land and in water, so in the Benin Kingdom they symbolised the ability to move between the world of people (represented by land) and the world of the gods or spirits (represented by water).

 Frogs were also seen as important as they swim with their heads out of the water.
 The head was seen as the centre of power, and the source of wisdom and judgement, so they also symbolise good leadership.